Contents

 What a relief to be able to travel again.

 If you’re looking for someplace exotic, fun, and easy to go to, Oman should top that list.
-And below is the perfect 5-day road trip itinerary for first-timers in Oman.
+Below is the perfect 5-day road trip itinerary for first-timers in Oman.
 It tries to pack in a lot and yet optimize the route.
-Driving in Oman is the best and easiest way to really enjoy the country.
+Driving in Oman is the best and easiest way to enjoy the country.

 Read on below for the comprehensive 5-day driving itinerary for Oman.